Ahh, how to deal with toxic people. It’s bad enough that we are already so hard on ourselves, but sometimes other people do it too.

 Stick to what’s important to you and don’t have the same goals as a bully.
 Your goal should be to lift others up around you.
 Not bring people down.

-I know you don’t want to be like that bully making you feel bad, so don’t try to turn around and do the same thing to them.
+I know you don’t want to be like that, so don’t try to turn around and do the same thing to them.
 It won’t do either one of you any good.

-This is probably the hardest step with learning to deal with a bully, but this is what will make you feel better in the long run!
+This is probably the hardest step with learning to deal with a toxic person, but this is what will make you feel better in the long run!